top image

 Zuckerman Women Alumni Demonstrate Leadership

-“The Zuckerman program program allowed me to work on projects at the forefront of understanding stony coral biomineralization with top researchers.
+“The Zuckerman program allowed me to work on projects at the forefront of understanding stony coral biomineralization with top researchers.
 I had an amazing time in Israel and look forward to continuing collaborations that were established during my time as a Zuckerman postdoctoral fellow.”

 Jeana Drake, Assistant Project Scientist and Lecturer and Director of Marine Programming at The Center for Diverse Leadership in Science at University of California, Los Angeles, USA – Zuckerman Postdoctoral Scholar, University of Haifa 2019-2021